listenToRipley/ReactNative/Notes/README.md

 You will still pass a method within the Component like onClick, but this one is onPress.
 The function you pass will provide the associated functionality.

+##### Visuals

+Visual effects related to interacts will display based on where they are located.
+The effects will only be applied to the children elements.

+On android, there are specific attributes, but with IOS, you will mostly use style functions to get the desired visual effect.

+You will need to get the press state within the fucntion.

 ### Styling Components

 There is no CSS in Native. *STYLES DO NOT CASCADE IN NATIVE*, meaning there is no style inheritance.